mark-orion/PyFSPro/README.md

 RNDX works like RND but the output is XOR masked with a "chequerboard" array of ones and zeroes.
 In order to reduce bias, an inverted array is used for every second frame.
 * Save Config - save current configuration.
 The default save location is ./output/ and can be changed with the -od / --output_dir option.
 * Rec-Off - save the output stream as video or image sequence.
 The default save location is ./output/ and can be changed with the -od / --output_dir option.
-* HUD - Show vectorscope marker on the screen.
+* Data Display - Show vector scope marker on the screen.
+* Datamode - choose vector data processing mode (AVG, CUM-Z).
+AVG: Average.
+CUM-Z: Cumulative sum of Z-Scores.
+For processing the output frame is divided into four regions: Upper half, Lower half, Left half, Right half.
+Each region is processed separately before the difference between left/right and upper/lower is used as XY vector.
 * Data Output (1) - Enable vector data processing.
 (1) = Joystick / Gamepad button 1.
 * Zero Output (2) - Center vectorscope marker on screen.
 * Joystick Override (3) - Allow Joystick to control vector output.